amygreenbooks/amy-green-books/content/contact.md

 title: Contact
 description: I'd love to hear from you.
 bannerImage: /media/contactheader.jpg
-successMessage: "Thanks for your message!"
+successMessage_md: "Thanks for your message!"
 ---

 ## Drop me a line below.